selimslab/selimslab.github.io/_posts/2022-4-12-emotions.md

 You’ll get it when you no longer want it.

+Attachment and craving cause suffering.

+To discard craving, train the mind to experience reality as it is.

+Pain is inevitable, suffering is optional

 ## Hope

 I'd rather be an optimist and wrong than a pessimist and right.

 Hope yet remember that hope is not a strategy